Cyfrin/diverge-converge-audit/DCM Development.md

 - Create a repository for Phase 1
 - Initiate the audit process

-2. Phase 1: Solo Audit
+2. Phase 1: Traditional Audit by a Lead Auditor

 - Set up a project board
 - Establish a Discord channel